Recommended arrival days for new international students

 On Saturday 31 August and Sunday 1 September, we offer a guided walking tour with the university guide Mikael Norrby.
 He will take you around medieval Visby and talk about Visby's amazing history.
-More info on the tours 31 August.
-More info on the tour 1 September.
+More info on the guided tours 31 August - 1 September.

 On Sunday 1 September at 15:00-16:00, Mikael Norrby will give a brief lecture on Gotland history.
 More info on the lecture 1 September.